deuber/CarNotesApp/README.md

 # CarNotesApp

 This Node.js app provides a straightforward graph for tracking maintenance over milage and serves as a free way to centralize car maintenance records.
-However, the API was disabled due to Smartcar costs
+However, the SmartCar API was disabled due to Smartcar costs

 ![Demo Image](https://raw.githubusercontent.com/deuber/CarNotesApp/main/My-Vehicles-demo9.png)